 When testing the Olympus TG-5 GPS log against the one created by the GP-102+, the standalone unit was visibly more precise.
 The TG-5 would sometimes skip a beat and trace a diagonal between points whereas the GP-102+ would pretty accurately trace the road.
 But given that in practice we rarely review the GPS tracks that closely, its unlikely to make any real world difference.

 All in all, if you already have a TG-5, use it.
 If you consistently location tag your images and find it useful, then it is definitely worth buying a standalone unit.
 Especially considering that it will be much smaller, more precise and have a lot more functions.

 What about the Olympus’s OI.
 Track App?

 I tried it.
 Though in theory it can be used to geotag images, it worked horribly for me and eventually I gave up.
 While it does have its uses, I’d really try to avoid it for geotagging purposes.
 In-app, at least.
 I believe you can use it to export the .LOG file to your phone.
 But since I presume you’ll be connecting it to your PC anyway to copy the SD card’s images, there is little benefit to that.
 I’d rather just do it as shown above.

 However, one potential useful feature is to use it on the go to update the A-GPS file on the camera.
 That helps the camera acquire a GPS signal much quicker.
 Since the file expires and needs updates (optionally) every two weeks, the app is definitely useful for that.

 Heads-Up – Olympus, in their infinite wisdom, inserts the text “OLYMPUS DIGITAL CAMERA” in the caption metadata of any image taken with a Olympus digital camera.
 The Olympus TG-5 is no exception.
-I’d definitely remove it if you post your images online (if you aren’t doing so already).
+I’d definitely remove it if you post your images online.